shuochenbupt365/BUPT-333-DATA/README.md

 ## Performance

-Demo video for navigation within campus.
-Demo video is made with 15fps, ~= 15x faster than the original video.
+Demo video for Nighttime Foreground Pedestrian Detection based on Three-dimensional Cube Surface Model can be download [here]().

 ## Reference